IRL2/nanover-docs/source/concepts/applications.rst

 kinetic, potential, and total energies, respectivelly.
 The total energy is assumed to be the sum of the kinetic and potential energies.

-Diagnostics
-^^^^^^^^^^^

-For diagnostics purpose, the time at which the frame has been generated, or sent to the trajectory service, can be stored under the ``server.timestamp`` key in the value map.
-It is expressed as a fractional number of seconds.
-This timestamp should only be used to compare with other timestamp in the same stream as there is no requirement about the clock used to generate it.

 Playback commands
 ~~~~~~~~~~~~~~~~~